-How to install and configure Trend Micro Deep Security as a Service on an Azure VM
+How to install and configure Trend Micro Deep Security as a Service on a Windows VM

 This article shows you how to install and configure Trend Micro Deep Security as a Service on a new or existing virtual machine (VM) running Windows Server.
-The protection that Deep Security as a Service provides includes anti-malware protection, firewall, intrusion prevention system, and integrity monitoring.
+Deep Security as a Service includes anti-malware protection, a firewall, an intrusion prevention system, and integrity monitoring.

-If you have existing subscription from Trend for an on-premises solution, you can use it to protect your Azure virtual machines.
+If you have existing subscription from Trend Micro for an on-premises solution, you can use it to help protect your Azure virtual machines.
 If you're not a customer yet, you can sign up for a trial subscription.
-For more information about this solution, see the blog post Microsoft Azure VM Agent Extension For Deep Security.
+For more information about this solution, see the Trend Micro blog post Microsoft Azure VM Agent Extension For Deep Security.

-The Azure Management Portal lets you install the VM Agent and the Trend security extension when you use the From Gallery option to create the virtual machine.
-Using this approach is an easy way to add protection from Trend if you're creating a single virtual machine.
+The Azure classic portal lets you install the VM Agent and the Trend Micro security extension when you use the From Gallery option to create the virtual machine.
+Using this approach is an easy way to add protection from Trend Micro if you're creating a single virtual machine.

 This From Gallery option opens a wizard that helps you set up the virtual machine.
-You use the last page of the wizard to install the VM Agent and Trend security extension.
-For general instructions, see Create a Virtual Machine Running Windows Server.
+You use the last page of the wizard to install the VM Agent and Trend Micro security extension.
+For general instructions, see Create a virtual machine running Windows in the Azure classic portal.
 When you get to the last page of the wizard, do the following:

 Under VM Agent, check Install VM Agent.

 Under Security Extensions, check Trend Micro Deep Security Agent.

 Click the check mark to create the virtual machine.

 The Azure PowerShell module, version 0.8.2 or newer, installed on your local computer.
 You can check the version of Azure PowerShell that you have installed by using the Get-Module azure | format-table version command.
 For instructions and a link to the latest version, see How to install and configure Azure PowerShell.